dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 3. Attempt to provision a new windows machine with just the Azure portal and manually domain join the machine in the exact OU that the admin states he/she has permissions to.

-- Also if there may be enforced permissions to the OU you can try other Ous.
+- Also if there may be enforced permissions to the OU you can try other OUs.

-4. Attempt to use another elevated account from an IT person that has rights with other Ous.
+4. Attempt to use another elevated account from an IT person that has rights with other OUs.

 5. If there is a failure for the domain join, RDP into the WVD machine that is created with the local account created that mirrors the domain account entered in the field.
 Open event viewer and in